מנהרת הטמפלרים

 12th century members of the Templar Order began building their quarter.

-1994 Templars' Tunnel discovered.
+1994 Templars' Tunnel rediscovered.

-SEP-1999 Templars' Tunnel opened to the public.
+SEP-1999 western section of the Templars' Tunnel opened to the public.

 Description

-The remains of the first Templars fortress are today covered by the sea.
+The remains of the first Templar’s fortress are today covered by the sea.
 The tunnel is located under Pisan quarter, but it was filled with debris for centuries, until it was rediscovered in 1994.
 Today, with changed sea level and geography, the tunnel is below groundwater.
 To maintain a fixed water level, a special water pumping system had to be installed.
 A wooden walkway was constructed above the water so that when visitors walk they can see the water on both sides.
 The water is part of the groundwater body, not salt water from the nearby Mediterranean Sea as one might expect.